Guadalupe Solis

 Guadalupe Solis (born 18 October 1998) is a Mexican boxer.
-She won the gold medal in the 64kg division at the 2018 Central American and Caribbean Games.
+She won the gold medal in the 64 kg division at the 2018 Central American and Caribbean Games.
 Solis unsuccessfully attempted to qualify for the 2024 Summer Olympics, losing in both global qualification tournaments.
 She was given a two-year suspension from boxing in April 2025 for failing to comply with anti-doping regulations by not accurately reporting her whereabouts in order to be available for unannounced drug tests three times in a 12 month period.